Use this glossary of credit card terms to better understand the definitions and meanings for some of the most common credit card terminology.

 A set of documents you receive 10-14 business days after your application for a credit card is approved.
 These documents include a wide variety of additional information about the credit card and its benefits.

-Zelle® lets you send and receive money to and from almost anyone, typically within minutes, no matter where they bank.
-Find Zelle in your Bank of America mobile banking app or in online banking.
+Zelle® lets you send and receive money to and from friends, family and others you trust, typically within minutes, no matter where they bank in the U.S. Find Zelle in your Bank of America mobile banking app or in online banking.
 Learn more about Zelle